Virgin Islands Travel Information

 $0.75 per person/per day during summer season (low season)

 BVI is safe and tourists don’t need to be too concerned with safety.
 Petty theft and violence is almost non-existent on the islands.
+In the US Virgin Islands petty theft and crime so it is best to be vigilant when out and about.

 It is advisable to check that your tetanus shot is up to date and a certificate of vaccination against tetanus, hepatitis A and B is recommended (but not compulsory) to all travellers.
 A yellow fever vaccination is compulsory for travellers coming from zones known as infected.